-Despite Blackmans Bay Beach having a clean bill of health for the past four months, Kingborough Council has elected to hold off requesting permission to remove the poor water quality rating.
+Despite Blackmans Bay Beach having a clean bill of health for the past four months, Kingborough Council has elected to hold off requesting permission to remove the poor water quality rating at the southern end of the beach.

 The Mayor of Kingborough, Dean Winter, said that even though water quality at both ends of the beach had been very good, Council’s environmental health experts wanted to see the results continue over a longer period before applying to change the rating.